Tenuta Il Poggione - Toscana Brunello di Montalcino 2018 (magnum)

 Wine rated (2022 guide) 92/100

-This large, historic estate in southwestern Montalcino draws on 140 hectares of vineyards to produce a very complete and satisfying Brunello.
-A smoky note leads to nuances of leather and tobacco that are repeated on the palate.
-The 2018 is full-flavored, with notes of cherry and baking spices.
-It seems of medium volume, but it's well fleshed out, with a vigorous chewiness that contributes positively to the pleasant mouthfeel.
-It will be even better with another year in bottle.
+This large historic estate located in the southwest of Montalcino draws on 140 hectares of vineyards to produce a very complete and satisfying Brunello.
+A smoky note leads to hints of leather and tobacco that are repeated on the palate.
+The 2018 is full of flavor, with notes of cherry and pastry spices.
+It seems to be of medium volume, but it is well-structured, with a vigorous chewiness that contributes positively to the pleasant sensation in the mouth.
+It will be even better with an additional year in the bottle.

 Robert Parker - Wine Advocate

-The 2018 Brunello di Montalcino Il Poggione reveals a deep, savory character, with more fruit and concentration than most of its peers.
-This wine has a dense core, garnished with black cherry, blackberry, roasted spice, mahogany-smoked meat and plowed earth.
+The 2018 Brunello di Montalcino Il Poggione reveals a deep and flavorful character, with more fruit and concentration than most of its peers.
+This wine has a dense core, filled with black cherry, blackberry, toasted spices, mahogany-smoked meat, and plowed earth.
 Despite its robust aromas, this Sangiovese is actually quite refined and polished in texture.
-The tannins are supple and approachable.
+The tannins are supple and lean towards accessibility.
 This is an ambitious production of 200,000 bottles.
-The estate's Riserva Vigna Paganelli was not produced in 2018, so that wine's fruit was used here.
+The estate's Riserva Vigna Paganelli was not produced in 2018, so the fruit from that wine was used here.

 Wine Enthusiast